top of page

 I love this quote from Madhav Goyal, researcher at Johns Hopkins: “A lot of people have this idea that meditation means sitting down and doing nothing.
 But that’s not true.
 Meditation is an active training of the mind to increase awareness, and different meditation programs approach this in different ways.”

 Set up: You’ll want to be in a quiet place without distractions.
 Close the door to your bedroom or your office or find a quiet spot in a meeting room or in the park.
-Hey, even sitting by yourself in the car is a great solution!
-Get into a comfortable seating position.
-There is no need to knot up your legs and be uncomfortable (I remember my legs falling asleep and being distracted by the pins and needles in my feet…ha!!).
+Hey, even sitting by yourself in the car two streets away from your house is a great solution!
+Get into a comfortable seated position.
+There is no need to knot up your legs and be uncomfortable (I remember my legs falling asleep and being distracted by the pins and needles in my feet).
 Find a chair with a backrest and, as the goal is to keep your upper body fairly straight, maybe put a cushion behind your back.
-I like to start with 4 or 5 box-breaths where you inhale for a count of 4, hold your breath for a count of 4, exhale for a count of 4 and hold again for 4 before you inhale again.
+I like to start with 2 or 3 box-breaths where you inhale for a count of 4, hold your breath for a count of 4, exhale for a count of 4 and hold again for 4 before you inhale again.
 It mellows down my brain before I even start the meditation.

 And then what?
 As Mr. Goyal said, it’s an active training of the mind to increase awareness.
 The goal is to become mindful of your body and to observe what’s happening within you…different meditations aim to do this in different ways.
 A good way is to focus on your breath, really paying attention on how the cool air enters through your nostrils and up your nose (you can really feel it).
 As you hold the breath for just a brief moment, you can envision this fresh air circling through your body before you feel the hot air exiting through your nose again.

 Another meditation practice asks you to bring awareness to different parts of your body.
 Some people start with their toes, really sensing how they feel on the ground.
-Slowly inch your way up your body…your feet, your ankles, all the way up to your sculpt.
+Slowly inch your way up your body, your feet, your ankles, all the way up to your sculpt.
 You can drag this out forever stopping at every muscle in your body.
 For example, as you think about your face you can pause relaxing your chin and jaw, then the mouth and cheekbones, the muscles around your eyes and ears, moving up to the forehead and finally the sculpt.
 As you can see most meditation ask you to focus on something.
-Transcendental Meditation (TM) is one exception, which I’ll talk more about in a moment.

 What does “good” look like?
-I know it’s human nature to ‘become great’ at something but honestly, every time you sit down in silence and meditate, you do something amazing for your mind and body.
-I’ve been doing this now for a year.
-On some days I remain focused for 10 seconds before I drift off and on others I stay focused for maybe 30-40 seconds.
-I’m sure there are some people that can keep the attention for minutes but that’s not your worry.
+I know it’s human nature to ‘become great’ at something but honestly, every time you sit down in silence and meditate, you are doing something amazing for your mind and body.
+I’ve been doing this now for years.
+On some days you will be able to remain focused for only 10 seconds before you drift off and on others you might be able to focus a lot longer.
+After years of practice, I now, on some days, experience complete silence and feel so at peace that I sit for 30 minutes or even longer because it feels so good.

 How long should I meditate for?
-5-10 minutes every day is much more effective than 30-40 minute once a week.
-In TM, which is the meditation practice I follow now, I sit down two times a day for 20 minutes.
+10 minutes every day is much more effective than 30-40 minute once a week.
+I recommend sitting down twice a day for 20 minutes.
 You might think you don’t have the time but, as with everything else in life, it’s about prioritization.
-I recommend meditating first thing in the morning (wake, bathroom, meditate) and then once again when you leave the office (if need be, in your car parked two streets over from your house).
+I suggest meditating first thing in the morning (wake, bathroom, meditate) and then once again when you leave the office or get home.

 Would it be helpful for one of our JOYVIAL executive health coaches to support you when you move towards your vision of your healthiest, most JOYful life?
 We’d love to guide you every step of the way in this process and along your journey to reaching that vision.
 Click the 'Contact' button in the top right corner or simply send us an email to info@joyvial.com to schedule your free discovery session.